Computing return times or return periods with rare event algorithms: Return times sampled with the Giardina-Kurchan-Tailleur-Lecomte algorithm

 The \ac{gktl} algorithm was initially designed to compute large deviation rate functions~\cite{Giardina2006}.
 Indeed, using $\lambda(k,T_a)=\frac 1 {T_a} \ln Z(k,T_a)$, the \emph{scaled cumulant generating function}~\cite{Touchette2009} $\lambda(k)=\lim_{T_a \to +\infty} \lambda(k,T_a)$ can easily be estimated from the algorithm.
 From there, the large deviation rate function $I(a)$, such that $\mathbb{P}_0\left\lbrack\int_0^{T_a} \obs(X(t))dt = T_a a\right\rbrack \asymp e^{-T_a I(a)}$, is recovered by the Legendre-Fenchel transform $I(a) = \sup_k (ka-\lambda(k))$~\cite{Touchette2009}.
 In fact, the algorithm can be used to compute the statistical properties with respect to the distribution $\mathbb{P}_{0}$ of any observable, from the distribution $\mathbb{P}_{k}$.
 This is done using the backward reconstructed trajectories and inverting formula~\eqref{eq:Biased_Path_Approximation}.
 If, for example, one wants to estimate the expectation value of an observable $O\left(\left\{ X(t)\right\} _{0\leq t\leq T_{a}}\right)$, an estimator is given by

 where the $X_{n}$ are the $\nsample$ backward reconstructed trajectories.
 Empirical estimators of quantities related to rare (for $\mathbb{\mathbb{P}}_{0}$) events of the kind of~\eqref{eq:GK_O_estimator} (thus using data distributed according to $\mathbb{P}_{k}$) have a dramatically lower statistical error, due to the larger number of relevant rare events present in the effective ensemble.
 In particular, one can use the reconstructed trajectories to compute return times using the method described in section~\ref{sec:return_time_algorithm}.
+Of course, the above formula will not perform well for quantities which are rare for the biased statistics, and we should carefully construct the effective ensemble depending on the class of observables $O$ we are trying to estimate.